sourcery-ai/sourcery/README.md

 ## Sourcery
 Instantly review and improve your Python code to keep your codebase maintainable.

-Get started with `pip install sourcery-cli` to have Sourcery review all your code locally or star this repo to have our GitHub bot review your most popular Python repo
+Get started with our CLI to have Sourcery review all your code locally or star this repo to have our GitHub bot review your most popular Python repo

 ## CLI